-- Must begin with step one (1) of the dance pattern placed to the left of the judges (or as required annually by request of World Skate ATC) and finish with the first step of the following section or the next step of the dance required by the rules. - Must maintain the same steps of the dance and respect the required timing of each step.
+- Must begin with step one (1) of the dance pattern placed to the left of the judges (or as required annually by request of World Skate ATC) and finish with the first step of the dance (step 1) required by the rules. - Must maintain the same steps of the dance and respect the required timing of each step.
 It is possible to include choreographic movements of the lower/upper body to make the performance of the dance more relevant to the required rhythm.
 It is important to respect the wording of the dance descriptions (see compulsory dance rules) and without changing the nature of the required movements/steps.

-For the sequence of the compulsory dance inserted in the style dance and for the compulsory dances Espoir and Minis and Tots, there will be five (5) levels depending how the key points have been executed.
+For the sequence of the compulsory dance inserted in the style dance and for the compulsory dances for Youth, Cadet, Espoir and Minis there will be five (5) levels depending how the key points have been executed.
 If the compulsory dance requests two (2) sequences, the levels will be applied twice, once for each sequence.

 LEVEL SEQUENCE / SECTION INTERRUPTION TIME KEY POINTS

-В 75% / /
+В 75 % 1 /

 1 100% No more than 4 beats 1

 2 100% No more than 4 beats 2

 3 100% Not interrupted 3

 4 100% Not interrupted 4